The Berkovich realization for rigid analytic motives: The Berkovich realization

 \begin{rmk}We denote by $|X|$ the topological space underlying a rigid analytic variety (following Huber).
 If $U\ra X$ is an \'etale cover, then the map $|U|\ra|X|$ is open and surjective, and hence a quotient map.
-This shows that the functor $|\cdot|$ induces a Quillen functor from $\sPsh(\RigSm/K)$ to $\Top$ factoring over the \'etale realization.
-This fact, together with the Quillen equivalence induced by the weak-Hausdorff quotient functor on Kelley spaces, can be used as an alternative of the result of Berkovich \cite[Lemma 5.11]{berk-contr} in the proof of Proposition \ref{maintop}.
-On the other hand, the topological space $|\B^1|$ is not weakly contractible, so that the singular homology of such spaces may not have the same good properties as the associated Berkovich spaces, which are their (weak) Hausdorffification. \end{rmk}
+This shows that the functor $|\cdot|$ induces a Quillen functor from $\sPsh(\RigSm/K)$ to $\Top$ factoring over the \'etale localization.
+On the other hand, the topological space $|\B^1|$ is not weakly contractible, and hence this functor does not factor over motivic category. \end{rmk}

 \begin{rmk} Any Nisnevich square induces a cover of Huber spaces which admits locally a section (see \cite[Remark 1.2.4]{ayoub-rig}).
 The proof of the Nisnevich descent is therefore simpler, and it substantially coincides with the archimedean version of Proposition \ref{maintop} proven in \cite{dug-isa}. \end{rmk}